wryun/ascii-progress/README.md

 These are tokens you can use in the format of your progress bar.

-- `:completed` Completed part of the progress bar.
+- `:filled` Completed part of the progress bar.
 - `:blank` Blank part of  the progress bar.
 - `:bar` Whole progress bar, equal to `:completed:blank`.
 - `:current` Current tick number.